 Course Length: 2 weekend sessions, 8am - 6pm (Saturday & Sunday Only!)

-During this 10-day, weekend only guide training course you will get hands on training on several rivers in Washington.
-The rivers we will train on include the Wenatchee, Sauk, and Skykomish.
+During this 4-day, weekend only, guide training course you will get hands on training on the Wenatchee River located near Leavenworth

-This week-long river guide training course takes place mainly on the Wenatchee river near Leavenworth.
+This Monday through Thursday river guide training course takes place on the Wenatchee River near Leavenworth

 You Will Learn About